Birnam and Dunkeld (1856-1861)

 Opened on the Inverness and Perth Junction Railway.

 Open on the Highland Main Line.

 This is a two platform station which for originally the terminus of the line from Stanley Junction before the Inverness and Perth Junction Railway extended the line north to Inverness via Forres.

 The main building is on the up (southbound) platform.
 The building is particularly fine example of Tudor style.
 The architect was Andrew Heiton.
-The station was fitting of what was a terminus nearby some very large Highland estates.
+The station was was a suitably fine terminus given the number of large Highland estates nearby.

 There was a sizeable trainshed, which is given away by the long wall on the up platform side of the station building.
-The wall now featuring a canopy.
+The wall now features a canopy.
 The trainshed survived the extension of the line, there being an 'end-on' junction.
 After its removal a timber building, now gone, was erected on the down platform.
 Platforms are linked with a lattice footbridge.